psathyrella/partis/docs/subcommands.md

 ### simulate

-There are two main partis-only simulation modes (as well as options for running hybrids between the two):
+There are two main partis-only simulation modes (with options for running hybrids between the two), plus you can combine partis with the [bcr-phylo](http://dx.doi.org/10.3389/fimmu.2018.02451) package (which is included, although you may need to run `git submodule update`):
   1. you pass it an inferred parameter directory with `--parameter-dir` (e.g. `test/reference-results/test/parameters/simu`) and it mimics the sample from which those parameters were inferred
   2. simulate from scratch with no input from you, using a variety of plausible heuristics to choose genes, deletion lengths, shm targeting, etc. Example: `./bin/partis simulate --simulate-from-scratch --outfname simu.yaml --n-sim-events 3 --debug 1`

-Plus you can combine partis with the [bcr-phylo](http://dx.doi.org/10.3389/fimmu.2018.02451) package (which is included, although you may need to run `git submodule update`):
   3. partis simulates a naive rearrangement, then passes it to bcr-phylo for mutation (as used in the [selection metric paper](https://arxiv.org/abs/2004.11868))

 Using 1. is generally preferred, since in a number of ways (especially mutation) the results will more faithfully recreate a realistic BCR repertoire.